stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

   * Delete tables
   * Delete fields
-  * Rename any tables that it doesn't recognize.
+  * Rename any tables that it doesn't recognise.
 This allows other applications to coexist in the same database, as long as their table names don't match a SilverStripe data class.